 Where to stay

-If you plan to stay in Göreme for the Cappadocia part of the trip, then the Göreme Kaya Hotel is a four star close to Uchisar Castle.
+If you plan to stay in Göreme for the Cappadocia part of the trip, then the Göreme Kaya Hotel is a four-star close to Uchisar Castle.
 It has 55 rooms, an indoor pool and sauna and is within the national park.
+I’d also highly recommend staying in one of the cave hotels in Cappadocia – a truly unique experience!

 Take a balloon ride